Ruderman Family Foundation: White papers

-Link20

-Starting in 2016, the foundation created a global social movement of young activists, with and without disabilities, called Link20.
-The goal was to engage young leaders in the digital space to raise awareness on the right of people with disabilities to be fully included in society.
-In 2021, Link20 began transitioning to a program of the National Council on Independent Living.

 Disability inclusion

 On November 1, 2016, the foundation hosted a disability inclusion round table to address the underrepresentation of people with disabilities in film and TV.
 Panelists and participants included Marlee Matlin, RJ Mitte, Danny Woodburn, Micah Fowler, Orlando Jones, Jason Winston George, Robert David Hall, Scott Silveri, and Glen Mazzara.

 The Ruderman Family Foundation created a pledge for the entertainment industry, to encourage studios to increase their auditions of actors with disabilities for their productions.
 The pledge reads:

-"We recognize that disability is central to diversity, that the disability community comprises one of the largest minority groups in our country, and that people with disabilities face exclusion in front of and behind the camera.
+We recognize that disability is central to diversity, that the disability community comprises one of the largest minority groups in our country, and that people with disabilities face exclusion in front of and behind the camera.
 We understand that increasing auditions, no matter the size of the role, is a critical step towards achieving inclusion in the industry.
-We will continue to champion and encourage more auditions for actors and actresses with disabilities on television and film."
+We will continue to champion and encourage more auditions for actors and actresses with disabilities on television and film.

 As of September 2021, the following studios have signed the pledge: NBCUniversal, CBS Entertainment Group, Paramount Pictures, and Sony Pictures.